George Floyd protests in West Virginia

 This is a list of protests in the U.S. State of West Virginia related to the murder of George Floyd.

 Locations

 Beckley

 As many as 50 protesters met in Beckley at the corner of Robert C. Byrd Drive and Neville Street on Sunday, May 31, for a peaceful demonstration.

+Charles Town

+Around 500 protesters gathered in Charles Town on June 7.

 Charleston

 A group of protesters marched around the West Virginia State Capitol complex on May 30.
 Hundreds of people protested police brutality outside of Charleston City Hall and the Charleston Police Department on May 31.

 Clarksburg

 On June 3, a crowd of about 100 people gathered outside the Harrison County Courthouse and marched through downtown Clarksburg.
-At one point protesters lied down in the streets while chanting, "I can't breathe."
+At one point protesters lay down in the streets while chanting, "I can't breathe."

 Fairmont

 A large group marched through the streets of downtown Fairmont on May 30.
 Hundreds filled the streets.

 Huntington

 There were two protests in Huntington on May 30, one at Ritter Park and a second one at Pullman Square.
 Hundreds of protesters attended.